-Your safety and security is the highest priority at Canberra Airport.
+Your safety is the highest priority at Canberra Airport.

-Accordingly, a number of security measures have been implemented in accordance with aviation safety directives from the Australian Government.
+Accordingly, a number of security measures have been implemented in line with aviation safety directives from the Australian Government.

 These are some of the security initiatives that you may encounter:

-Once checked in, your baggage will also be subject to security screening to identify other prohibited items.
+Once checked in, your baggage will also be subject to security screening to identify prohibited items.

 Beverage containers of any description (empty or otherwise) are not to be carried through the walkthrough metal detector for the purpose of screening and clearing.
 Only sealed containers (flask, thermos etc) may be submitted for x-ray screening.
 A beverage such as a coffee cup with lid does not constitute a sealed container as the liquid may cause damage to the x-ray apparatus.